 Overview ESIA procedure

-For the Environmental Impact Statement (EIS), the following stages are considered:
+The Environmental Impact Statement (EIS) includes the following steps:

 - Drafting of terms of references to be approved by the relevant municipality.

 - Decision of the municipality, after advice from the local MINEPDED services.

 - Screening (not mandatory).

 - Preparation of ToR to be approved by the MINEPDED after advice from the relevant sector administration.

 - Preparation of the ESIA report with public consultations.

 - Review of ESIA report and public hearing.